 Spare The Phone

-While talking to my friend one morning, I heard the distinctive sound of a child’s heavy breathing from the upstairs extension.
+While talking to my friend one morning on the telephone, I hear the distinctive sound of a child’s heavy breathing from the upstairs extension.
 “Is someone there?”
 Silence.
 “Can you please hang up?
 I am using the phone.”
 I hear an abrupt click followed by fleeing footsteps and the slam of a bedroom door.
-The culprit was no stranger but rather my ten-year old son .
+The culprit was no stranger but rather my ten-year old son.
 I sat him down and explained that conversations are private and it is impolite to eavesdrop.

 Oh the hypocrisy…

-Flashback 30 years to my teenage self lying in the coolness of my suburban Long Island bedroom.
+Flashback thirty years, to my teenage self, lying in the coolness of my suburban Long Island bedroom.
 It is midweek during the summer and raining.
 I am bored having not yet begun my summer job.
-I hear my mother from the kitchen downstairs talking to Bridie who is both her cousin and best friend from childhood.
-They grew up in Ireland together on adjoining farms.
-They enjoy an often complicated relationship, as close relations sometimes do.
-We still do not know who is the older of the two.
+I hear my mother downstairs in the kitchen talking to Lily, who is both her cousin and best friend.
+They grew up in Ireland together on nearby farms.
 I knew the drill well.
-The two would chat for a while and then Bridie would suggest she “come over for lunch” the following day.
-My mother loves her cousin dearly but some days is not in the mood for hosting a lunch but as always, cannot bring herself to say no. After they hang up, she complains bitterly but Bridie nonetheless, arrives the next day.
-All forgotten.
+The two would chat for a while and then Lily would suggest she might “come over for lunch” the next day.
+My mother always agreed.
 And so it goes.

-Strangely enough, though I saw her numerous times after, Bridie never mentioned the phone incident.
+Strangely enough, though I saw her numerous times after, Lily never mentioned the phone incident.
 There is no doubt in my mind that having lain witness to the payback, if not in physical presence but in audio, was all she ever needed.
 And, I learned my lesson in spades.
-Sometimes though at family reunions, my sister with a gleam in her eye will ask my to recount the story of mom hitting me with the phone (nicely downplayed) which my father too always delighted in hearing.
+Though sometime, at family reunions, my sister with a gleam in her eye will beg me to recount the story of mom “and the phone” which remains to this day, an all-time favorite.

 Screwdriver Parties